Comprehensive Program Options

 Newly declared accounting majors attend Introduction to the Accounting Profession, a semester-long colloquium surveying the world of accounting and featuring visits from accomplished professionals representing Big 4, national, and regional accounting firms as well as industrial and financial services firms.

-As sophomores, students take a for-credit course in career planning for accountants, featuring visits with recruiters and professionals and weekly workshops on such topics as résumé development, networking and interviewing skills, and ethics in the accounting workplace.
+As sophomores, students take a for-credit course in career planning for accountants.
+The course features visits with recruiters and professionals and weekly workshops on résumé development, networking, interviewing skills, and ethics in the accounting workplace.
 The course helps to prepare students for internships, usually in the junior or senior year.
 Accounting students are also encouraged to participate in regional and national conferences, with travel expenses supported by TCNJ.

 In a senior capstone experience, students take research- and writing-intensive course that blends liberal learning principles—like critical thinking and analysis—with professional accounting practice.
 Discussion-based and student-driven, the course transfers primary responsibility for learning from the professor to the student, mirroring the initiative and responsibility expected of the accounting professional in the workplace or graduate school.